Hello and Welcome to The Science Dog!

 If you are reading this blog and have gotten this far, I am reasonably certain that you too are a dog person and that you too love your dog (most probably in the plural form), have friends who love dogs, enjoy dog-related activities and/or sports, and if you are lucky, may even be able to count a dog-related profession or volunteer effort as part of your life.

 So, what does all of this dog adoration have to do with science?
 Well, a whole lot actually.
-Even though I am aware that the word “science” may bring to mind this image for some:
+Even though I am aware that the word “science” may bring this to mind for some:

 And, for others, who may be thinking back to high school chemistry, this may be where your mind goes when you hear the word “science”: